Connect with others who understand.

 • Crohn’s disease

-• Histamine toxicity after eating foods high in histamines including fish, cheese, and wine
+• Histamine toxicity from eating foods high in histamines, like spoiled fish

 • Gallstones